-&lt;sup>4 Per AB 101, a low barrier navigation center is "a Housing First, low-barrier, service enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing."
+&lt;sup>5 Per AB 101, a low barrier navigation center is "a Housing First, low-barrier, service enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing."

-- Employee Housing.
-The Employee Housing Act (Health and Safety Code Section 17021.5) requires local jurisdictions to consider employee housing providing accommodations for six or fewer employees as a single-family structure with a residential land use designation.
-Update the Zoning Code to include provisions related to employee housing. - Farmworker Housing.
+- Farmworker Housing.
 The City's recently adopted 2021 General Plan does not include a land use designation for agricultural uses; however, section XI-10-40 of the Zoning Ordinances maintains standards for agricultural zones and three parcels in the city continue to be zoned A agricultural use.
 The City's Zoning Ordinance does not identify farmworker housing separately as a permitted use.
 Pursuant to the State Employee Housing Act, farmworker housing up to 36 beds or 12 units is considered an agricultural use to be similarly permitted as other agricultural uses in the same zones.
 Resolve the zoning for agriculturally zoned parcels. - Residential Care Facilities.
 The Zoning Ordinance does not explicitly define or state any provisions for residential care facilities.
 Amend the Zoning Ordinance to permit residential care facilities for six or fewer persons as a residential use, pursuant to the Lanterman Disability Services Act.
 For residential care facilities for seven or more persons are residential uses that will be permitted, conditionally permitted, or prohibited as similar uses in the same zones.
 Conditions for approval will be clear and objective and provide certainty in outcomes. - Reasonable Accommodation Procedures.
-The City will work to develop a formal Reasonable Accommodation procedure to provide flexibility in the implementation of the City's land use and zoning policies to address housing for persons with disabilities. - Development Standards and Processing.
-Continue to evaluate and implement the recommendations in the City's Service Delivery Fee Study (2019) and subsequent assessments to improve the delivery of development review services by the Planning, Building and Housing, Engineering, and Fire Prevention departments.
-As part of the Zoning Ordinance update, continue to reevaluate permit fees and development standards (e.g., parking, open space, and site standards), and explore methods to streamline planning and building permit processes for new, expanded, or renovated single-family, multi-family, and mixed-use projects.
-Evaluate the post-entitlement permitting process and update for compliance with AB 2234.
+The City will work to develop a formal Reasonable Accommodation procedure to provide flexibility in the implementation of the City's land use and zoning policies to address housing for persons with disabilities.